The Clerk & Recorder's Office offers eRecording and monthly subscriptions to search real estate records, images, and prints.

 The marriage license you purchase may be used anywhere in the State of Colorado but will be recorded in the County in which you purchase it.

-To search Colorado Vital Statistics such as Marriages, Births, Deaths, and Genealogy, click here.
+To search Colorado's Vital Statistics such as Marriages, Births, Deaths, and Genealogy, go to the

 New Recording Fees (1/1/17)